RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 13. Launch the Homebrew Channel on your Wii.
 14. Launch Wii Mod Lite.
 15. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
 16. When `IOS31.wad` is highlighted, press +, then do the same for all the other WADs.
+When all of them are selected, press A to install the WADs.
 17. If you get an error saying a title with a higher version is already installed (error -1035), go back to the WAD selection menu and press - on the highlighted WAD to uninstall it, then try installing it again.
 18. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.